fp7mplane/protocol-ri/PKI/README.md

 # Simple instructions for Certificate Generation Scripts

-There are three .sh scripts in this folder:
+This folder contains three main .sh scripts:

 -   create-component-cert.sh
 -   create-client-cert.sh
 -   create-supervisor-cert.sh

+Configuration files for each of those scripts can be found in the  the ./etc/ subfolder

--   create-ca.sh (use this only in case you don't care about compatibility with the PKI provided in this repository, see [Generating a new CA](#generating-a-new-ca) below for more info)
+Additionally, in case you don't care about compatibility with the PKI provided in this repository, we provide a further script:

-In the ./etc/ folder there are the configuration files for each of those scripts.
+-   create-ca.sh

+Its use is however not encouraged;  see [Generating a new CA](#generating-a-new-ca) below for more info.

 ###Generating a certificate